-5.7 Collects and uses multiple sources of information to assess student learning
+- 5.6 Establishes and communicates learning goals for all students - 5.7 Collects and uses multiple sources of information to assess student learning

-5.8 Involves and guides all students in assessing their own learning5.9 Uses the results of assessments to guide instruction5.10 Communicates with students, families, and other audience about student progress
+5.8 Involves and guides all students in assessing their own learning 5.9 Uses the results of assessments to guide instruction 5.10 Communicates with students, families, and other audience about student progress

 Goals and/or Objectives:

 Activities:

 Student product or evidence for Evaluation:

 Teacher's Comments:

 Consulting Teacher's Comments and Suggestions:

-IX Developing As a Professional Educator 6.6 Reflects on teaching practice and plans professional development 6.7 Establishes professional goals and pursues opportunities to grow profes 6.8 Works with communities to improve professional practice 6.9 Works with families to improve professional practice 6.10 Works with colleagues to improve professional practice Goals and/or Objectives: Activities: Student product or evidence for Evaluation: Teacher's Comments: Consulting Teacher's Comments and Suggestions: sionally
+IX.
+Developing As a Professional Educator

+Reflects on teaching practice and plans professional development Establishes professional goals and pursues opportunities to grow professionally Works with communities to improve professional practice Works with families to improve professional practice Works with colleagues to improve professional practice

+Goals and/or Objectives:

+Activities:

+Student product or evidence for Evaluation:

+Teacher's Comments:

+Consulting Teacher's Comments and Suggestions:

-Signature of the participant does not constitute agreement, but merely acknowledgment of the observation and this record.
-A follow-up conference, if required, will provide opportunity for discussion and comment on the observation.
+Signature of the participant does not constitute agreement, but merely acknowle observation and this record.
+A follow-up conference, if required, will provide o discussion and comment on the observation.

 Participant's Signature Date

 Consulting Teacher's Signature Date